Disclosure

 How do you know if you’ve been DDoSed?

-• A sudden inability to access a website or service.
+• Can’t get to a website or service.

 What To Do if You’re Being DDoSed?

-1. Identify the Attack: Quickly determine if the abnormality in service is indeed a DDoS attack.
+1. Identify the Attack: Figure out if it’s a DDoS attack fast.

-2. Notify Your ISP: Contact your ISP immediately.
-They may help mitigate the attack by re-routing traffic.
+2. Notify Your ISP: Tell your ISP right away.
+They might help by changing where traffic goes.

-3. Activate Mitigation Measures: If you have a DDoS mitigation service in place, engage it.
+3. Activate Mitigation Measures: Use your DDoS protection if you have it.

-4. Preserve Logs: Keep detailed logs of all related activities.
-They might be useful for any legal action or forensic analysis.
+4. Preserve Logs: Keep logs of everything.
+They might help with legal actions or figuring out what happened.

 How to Stop a DDoS Attack